 Aside from the many social and outreach activities listed in other areas, we have many opportunities for our members to help “run the business” of our church.
 These volunteers are the lifeblood of our organization, doing everything from the little one-time task to substantial on-going responsibilities.
 Without this army of volunteers, our church would simply cease to function.
 Please find a way to serve that suits your interests.
+For more information on any of these opportunities contact the UUCC office at (704) 366-8623.

 These technologically savvy people maintain and support the use of audio & video equipment.
 They run the sound booth in the back of the sanctuary for services and other events.